Fed's Lacker says jobless rate is best measure of labor slack

-SARASOTA, Fla.
-(Reuters) - The low U.S. unemployment rate is the best measure of labor market underutilization, a top Fed official said on Friday, adding that the strong jobs market is a sign of why wage and salary growth is going to pick up.
+SARASOTA, Fla., April 10 (Reuters) - The low U.S. unemployment rate is the best measure of labor market underutilization, a top Fed official said on Friday, adding that the strong jobs market is a sign of why wage and salary growth is going to pick up.

 Richmond Fed President Jeffrey Lacker dismissed the view that slack remains in the labor market, and repeated his call for the central bank to consider hiking rates in June.